 For doing these activities, some basic skills related to file saving, sharing, and troubleshooting are required.
 This guide is intended to cover some of the basic challenges that a new user may face when getting started.

-This guide will go over the basics of how to store projects you are working on using both USB Drive and Cloud Storage options, and contains a glossary of terms.
+It goes over the basics of how to store projects, using both USB Drive and Cloud Storage options, and a glossary of common tech terms.

-The Inspiration Lab is a self-directed, Do-It-Yourself space in the library to help you create and experiment with digital media.
+The Inspiration Lab is a self-directed, Do-It-Yourself space in the library for creating and experimenting with digital media.

 Recording studios, equipment, and computers are available for booking if you have a library card with the Vancouver Public Library.
 To use the studios, you will need to have a library card with proof of address and no more than $10 in library fees.
 The Creation Stations and Digitization Stations can be used by anyone with a valid card, including an Internet Access card.